-334 United States Constitutional HISTORY.
+334 UNITED STATES CONSTITUTIONAL HISTORY.
 A study of the development of American legal and political traditions using the constitution as the focal point.
 Emphasis is on such themes as the inter-relationship among the three branches of government and the relationship between legal education and the decisions of the courts.
 Particular attention is given to the Supreme Court decisions as they have reflected or molded social, intellectual, economic, and political change.
 Not offered 1969-70.

 351 ENGLISH CONSTITUTIONAL HISTORY.
 A study of the origins and subsequent developments of English law, legal institutions and constitutional usages from 1066 to the present.
 Major topics considered are: the nature of English constitutional monarchy, the growth of Parliament, the development of English Common Law, the Tudor and Stuart revolutions, the Whig oligarchy, and the significant reforms of modern Britain.
-Not offered 1969-70.
+Mr. Ippel.